mamedras/SauceLabs_RobotFramework-Automation/Readme.md

 - **Selenium WebDriver:** Used for web interactions, such as clicking, filling forms, and validating UI elements.

-## Note ##: Cross-browser testing was not conducted as part of this project.
+## Note: Cross-browser testing was not conducted as part of this project.

 ## How to Run the Tests